Concurrent Enrollment - K-12 Student Enrollment

 Requirements

-- Enrollment for 11th and 12th graders is limited to 11 units for fall and spring, and 5 units for winter and summer.
+- Enrollment for 11th and 12th graders is limited to 11 units per term.
 The Dean of Enrollment Services or designee may grant permission to enroll full-time.
 By Education Code section 76001(d), a student enrolling full-time (more than 11 units) is subject to the registration fee ($46/unit) on all units taken.

 - Students who have not completed the 10th grade are limited to one course per term.
-To enroll in more than one course, the student must complete the K12 Unit Increase form.
-The Dean of Enrollment Services or designee will determine whether the student may take more than one course based primarily on the student's college or high school GPA.
+To enroll in more than one course, the student must complete the K12 Unit Increase form and have a school and/or college GPA of 3.0 or higher.
+The Dean of Enrollment Services or designee will determine whether the student may take more than one course.

-- Students who are part of a College and Career Access Program (CCAP) may enroll in as many courses as are part of the CCAP program for each term.
+- Students who are part of a College and Career Access Program (CCAP)/Early College may enroll in as many courses as are part of the CCAP/Early College program for each term but may not exceed more than 15 units.
+Courses that are not taught at the high school need to be included in the concurrent enrollment form.

-- Students must meet all academic deadlines outlined in the semester calendar located on the my.citruscollege.edu portal including add and drop deadlines and deadlines for withdrawing from a class with a “W” on the transcript.
+- Students must meet all academic course deadlines outlined in the Registration Deadline Dates webpage including add and drop deadlines and deadlines for withdrawing from a class with a “W” on the transcript.

 - Students must clear any prerequisites and/or meet with a Citrus College counselor for review of placement if necessary.